cormachogan/vminfo-operator/README.md

     * Version: ```v1```
     * Specification will include a single item: ```Spec.Nodename```

-* One or more __HostInfo Custom Resource / Object__ will be created through yaml manifests, each manifest containing the hostname of an ESXi host that we wish to query.
-The fields which will be updated to contain the relevant information from the ESXi host (when the CR is queried) are:
+* One or more __VMInfo Custom Resource / Object__ will be created through yaml manifests, each manifest containing the nodename of a virtual machine that we wish to query.
+The fields which will be updated to contain the relevant information from the VM (when the CR is queried) are:
   * ```Status.GuestId```
   * ```Status.TotalCPU```
   * ```Status.ResvdCPU```